-(a) Beginning with the effective date of this amendment until June 30, 2014, the majority of the student academic growth factor of the evaluation shall be based on the value-added progress dimension.
+(a) Beginning with March 22, 2013, until June 30, 2014, the majority of the student academic growth factor of the evaluation shall be based on the value-added progress dimension.

 (b) On or after July 1, 2014, the entire student academic growth factor of the evaluation shall be based on the value-added progress dimension.
-In calculating student academic growth for an evaluation, a student shall not be included if the student has sixty or more unexcused absences for the school year.
+In calculating student academic growth for an evaluation, a student shall not be included if the student has forty-five or more excused or unexcused absences during the full academic year.

 (2) Is aligned with the standards for teachers adopted under section 3319.61 of the Revised Code;

 (3) Requires observation of the teacher being evaluated, including at least two formal observations by the evaluator of at least thirty minutes each and classroom walkthroughs;